 Noteholder Directors.
-If Proposal 1 is approved by our stockholders, pursuant to our Amended and Restated Certificate of Incorporation, the two directors appointed by the Noteholders have the right to serve as members of each of the Compensation and the Governance and Nominating Committee of our Board for as long as at least 30% of the original principal amount of the Notes remains outstanding.
+Pursuant to our Amended and Restated Certificate of Incorporation, two directors appointed by the Noteholders have the right to serve as members of each of our Board Committees for as long as at least 30% of the original principal amount of the Notes remains outstanding.